Adam-GlickWhatever Happened to those Solar-Thermal Water Heaters we used to see on Peoples’ Roofs?

 • Hybrid thinking: PV + heat-pump water heaters + smart controls (pre-heating when the sun is strong) already deliver “solar-thermal” outcomes—minus the roof plumbing.

-*Here at NATiVE, we haven’t seen much track for these options yet.
-But our eyes are always peeled for emerging trends…
+*Here at NATiVE, we haven’t seen much option of or demand for these options yet.
+But our eyes are always peeled for emerging trends…and the engineers are always figuring out new tricks for old tech.

 Bottom line (the friendly Texas version)

-Solar-thermal water heaters didn’t vanish—they just got out-competed.
+Solar-thermal water heaters didn’t vanish because they looked ugly on a roof -they just got out-competed.
 The combo of cheap PV and efficient heat-pump water heaters won on cost, versatility, and serviceability.
 But in the right niche, thermal can still make sense—and it absolutely helped blaze the trail that PV and batteries are cruising down today.

 Here’s some links to a few good sources for further reading :